maskdotdev/sombra/bindings/node/README.md

 # `sombradb` for Node.js

-> ⚠️ **Alpha warning:** the JavaScript/TypeScript bindings track the rapidly evolving Sombra core.
-Expect sharp edges, breaking API changes between minor versions, and limited platform coverage (currently macOS/Linux on x64 and arm64 with Node 18+).

 The package ships a fluent graph query builder, transactional CRUD helpers, and typed schema support via the same execution engine that powers the Rust CLI.
-Everything runs in-process—no daemon to manage—so you can embed Sombra anywhere you can run Node.
+Everything runs in-process—no daemon to manage—so you can embed Sombra anywhere you can run Node 18+ (prebuilt binaries for macOS/Linux on x64 and arm64).

 ## Installation